-While IRIDA was initially created to support the Canadian public health system, instances can be independently installed in any high performance computing environment, enabling private and secure analyses according to organizational policies and governance.
-Communication between instances can be enabled through administrator-controlled sharing of sample and project information.
-IRIDA’s data management capabilities enable secure upload, storage and management of all sequences and metadata, also providing the transparent provenance and auditability required by clinical and bioinformatics best practices.
-The Galaxy-driven execution of quality control checks, assembly, annotation, SNV-based phylogenetic analysis, in silico serotyping and cgMLST pipelines, simplifies visualization and evaluation of results for lab analysts, while providing power-users with modularity and customizability.
+While IRIDA was initially created to support the Canadian public health system, instances can be independently installed on local computing resources, enabling private and secure analyses according to organizational policies and governance.
+IRIDA supports controlled, collaborative data sharing and data analysis for users on its platform and for users on other IRIDA platforms.
+IRIDA’s data management capabilities enable secure upload, storage and management of all sequences and metadata, and provides data provenance and auditability as required by clinical laboratories.
+Easy to run pipelines for quality control, assembly, annotation, variant detection, in silico serotyping and cgMLST, make sophisticated genomics analyses accessible to lab analysts, while providing power-users with modularity and customizability.

 The IRIDA platform enables fast, scalable, private (and shareable) analytics and visualizations for WGS-based microbial pathogen investigations, and is currently transforming the Canadian public health ecosystem.